vanhoangkha/Networking-fundamentals/Day53_LAN_Architectures.md

 # 52. LAN ARCHITECTURES

-- You have studied various NETWORK technologies: ROUTING, SWITCHING, STP, ETHERCHANNEL, OSPF, FHRPs, SWITCH SECURITY FEATURES, etc.
+- You have studied various Mạng technologies: Định tuyến, SWITCHING, STP, ETHERCHANNEL, OSPF, FHRPs, Switch Bảo mật FEATURES, etc.
-    - Now, let’s look at some BASIC NETWORK DESIGN / ARCHITECTURE
+    - Now, let’s look at some BASIC Mạng DESIGN / Kiến trúc
-- There are standard “BEST PRACTICES” for NETWORK DESIGN
+- There are standard “Thực hành tốt nhất” for Mạng DESIGN
     - However there are a few UNIVERSAL “CORRECT ANSWERS”
-    - The answer to MOST general questions about NETWORK DESIGN is “IT DEPENDS”
+    - The answer to MOST general questions about Mạng DESIGN is “IT DEPENDS”
 - In the early stages of your NETWORKING career, you probably won’t be asked to DESIGN NETWORKS yourself
-- However, to understand the NETWORKS you will be CONFIGURING and TROUBLESHOOTING, it’s important to know some BASICS of NETWORK DESIGN
+- However, to understand the NETWORKS you will be CONFIGURING and Khắc phục sự cố, it’s important to know some BASICS of Mạng DESIGN

 ---

 COMMON TERMINOLOGIES

 - STAR
-    - When several DEVICES all connect to ONE CENTRAL DEVICE, we can draw them in a “STAR” shape like below, so this is often called a “STAR TOPOLOGY”
+    - When several DEVICES all connect to ONE CENTRAL DEVICE, we can draw them in a “STAR” shape like below, so this is often called a “STAR Cấu trúc mạng”

 ![image](https://github.com/psaumur/CCNA/assets/106411237/8aeb545d-3cc0-44bf-a01e-b7e5d47deaf2)